masakk1/AITility/README.md

 # WARNING!
 1. ONLY THE CHAT WORKS WELL CURRENTLY
 2. The docs are not made for Windows!
-This was made with Fedora.
+This was made with Fedora Linux.
 A port will soon be done.
 3. This is a pre-release and you will encounter errors and nonsense.
 You can help a lot by **opening an issue**.

 # Info